qiancheng0/qiancheng0.github.io/_pages/cv.md

 * Natural language processing, pre-trained language models.
 * Data efficient tuning and training efficient tuning (tuning with limited resources).
 * Life long pre-training and continual learning in NLP.
-* interpretability of the language model, and its alignment to human instructions.
+* Interpretability of the language model, and its alignment to human instructions.
 * Tool learning and tool creation of large language models.

 Publications